gruntjs/grunt-docs/grunt.task.md

 grunt.task.registerTask(taskName, taskList)
 ```

-This example alias task defines a "default" task whereby the "jshint", "qunit", "concat" and "uglify" tasks are run automatically if grunt is executed without any tasks specified:
+This example alias task defines a "default" task whereby the "jshint", "qunit", "concat" and "uglify" tasks are run automatically if Grunt is executed without any tasks specified:

 ```javascript
 task.registerTask('default', ['jshint', 'qunit', 'concat', 'uglify']);